-When Shoo (Clare Monnelly) arrives at her mother's home to clean up after her death, her fiancée Mila (Aleksandra Bystrzhitskaya) is shocked at just how few fractions of a fuck she seems to give.
-Things aren't improved when Shoo decides to take a care worker gig somewhere out in the boondocks, leaving poor Mila to throw away all her late, unknown mother-in-law's belongings.
+When Shoo (Clare Monnelly) and her fiancée Mila (Aleksandra Bystrzhitskaya) arrive at Shoo's mother's home to clean up after her death, Mila is shocked at just how few fractions of a fuck she seems to give.
+Things aren't improved when Shoo decides to take a care worker gig somewhere out in the boondocks and fucks right off, leaving poor Mila to throw away all her late, unknown mother-in-law's belongings.
 That's no way to foster a relationship.

 Shoo of course has her reasons, which are explained later in the film.
 But the bulk of the story concerns her stint taking care of Peig (Bríd Ní Neachtain), an older woman living alone in an isolated, large house after a stroke.